116th IBCT hosts shooting qualifications for German, Polish Soldiers

 |Downloads:

-This work, 116th IBCT hosts shooting qualifications for German, Polish Soldiers [Image 5 of 5], by SSG Amouris Coss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 116th IBCT hosts shooting qualifications for German, Polish Soldiers, by SSG Amouris Coss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT